-Back t0 pretty.
+Back to pretty.
 You all have been so kind when I post self-photos.
 This has made me think a lot about what I have to say about Pretty, globally, if you will.
-Then Duchesse wrote this, and the time came.
 Here’s what I know.

 - Pretty is only good if you own it, and can be harmful if you don’t.